alyakhtar/Katastrophe/README.md

   katastrophe [-m | -t | -a | -s | -l | -g | -b]
   katastrophe -h | --help
   katastrophe --version

+  Multi Download:
+    i,j     From Serial No. i to Serial No. j
+    ,i      From Serial No. 1 to Serial No. i i,      From Serial No. i to serial no 25
 ```

 ### Options: